SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 }
 ```

 Below is the definition of the Hystrix command used above.
-As you can see, the `FortuneService` class is a Hystrix command and is intended to be used in retrieving Fortunes from a Fortune micro-service.
-The micro-service will have been registered under the name `fortuneService` and the command makes use of the Steeltoe Eureka client for service lookup.
+As you can see, the `FortuneService` class is a Hystrix command and it is intended to be used in retrieving Fortunes from a Fortune micro-service.
+The micro-service will have been registered under the name `fortuneService` and the command makes use of the Steeltoe Eureka client for service discovery.

 ```
 using Pivotal.Discovery.Client;